-At constant exchange rates, net sales in DKSH's largest country, Thailand, decreased by a high-single-digit due to lockdowns, shop closures and a collapse of tourism.
-Net sales in the Greater China region declined by a low double-digit, as the market environment in Hong Kong was exceptionally challenging.
-Net sales in the Malaysia/Singapore region increased slightly at constant exchanges.
-The rest of Asia Pacific grew by a double-digit, especially due to high demand for our services in the Indochina region and in Indonesia as well as acquisitions in Australia and New Zealand.
+At constant exchange rates, net sales in DKSH's largest country, Thailand, grew mid-single-digit due to a slight improvement in movement restrictions compared to 2020 and better demand for healthcare services.
+Net sales in the Greater China region grew low single-digit at constant exchange rates, with all four market of Hong Kong, Mainland China, Taiwan, and Macau contributing.
+Net sales in the Malaysia/Singapore region slightly increased.
+The rest of Asia Pacific grew high-single-digit, driven by organic improvements and first time M&A contributions.